areleu/vencopy/docs/software/gridModeling.rst

 ===================================

-This file documents the gridModelers class of venco.py.
+This file documents the gridmodelers class of venco.py.
 It presents a methodology of allocation of charging infrastructure for every hour of a trip  and also calculation of transaction start hour.
 There are currently two ways for grid assignment in venco.py.